Dileshi/Eimeria_Quant2/README.md

+# My first repository
-# Project DNA-based quantification of parasite load compared to oocyst count in Eimeria falciformis infected mice
+# Master Thesis titled "DNA-based quantification of parasite load compared to oocyst count in Eimeria falciformis infected mice"
-A project supervised by Professor Heitlinger on DNA-based quantification of Eimeria falciformis infection in rodent faeces
+Thesis supervised by Professor Emanuel Heitlinger and conducted at the Humboldt University in Berlin (March 2022 - December 2022)

 ## [Raw_Data]()
 Folder contains input data (uncleaned and to be processed/merged)